-I build the live systems that keep multiplayer worlds running.
+I build the live systems behind software that has to hold up.

-Levii Soderberg — a systems engineer working in the plumbing of live multiplayer games: authoritative netcode, custom RPC protocols, state replication, and persistence.
-Shipped as 11 DayZ server mods running on live communities.
+Levii Soderberg — a self-taught software engineer focused on backend and systems: authoritative server logic, custom RPC protocols, state replication, and versioned persistence.
+Shipped as an AI desktop agent and 12 projects, several running live on real game communities.

 - source files